 It is complicated to evict someone for repeated late payment.It is complicated to evict someone for repeated late payment.

 Technically speaking, repeatedly paying your rent more than a month late is grounds for being evicted.
 But in practice, it’s tough to do so.
 In the court’s eyes, being repeatedly late on your payments only shows that there is no clear set of standards.
 So if you’re occasionally late on your payments, don’t let it worry you too much.
 This is not recommended as a personal policy, but legally speaking, you’re probably fine.

 Multiple Dwelling Law 51-b; NYC admin.
 Code 27-2042 holds that every self-service elevator in a multiple dwelling building must have mirrors.
 This is to allow anyone about to enter the elevator to check if anyone is already inside.
 There might not be much use to this, but you’re welcome to try.

 You are entitled to a fresh coat of paint every three years.You are entitled to a fresh coat of paint every three years.

-You must maintain every NYC apartment (whether rent-regulated or not) according to the Housing Maintenance Code (HMC).
-This requires your landlord to ensure the lock on your front door works that your windows aren’t broken, and a whole lot else.
+According to the Housing Maintenance Code (whether rent-regulated or not), you must maintain every NYC apartment (HMC).
+This requires your landlord to ensure the lock on your front door works, that your windows aren’t broken, and a whole lot else.
 One section of the HMC even requires landlords to repaint your apartment once every three years.
 Of course, landlords are responsible for fixing all wear and tear, so if your apartment could use some sprucing up, ask them to foot the bill for a paint job.